microsoft/contosotraders-cloudtesting/demo-scripts/azure-load-testing-service/walkthrough.md

    ![load testing ACA](./media/aca-metrics2.png)

-## Walkthrough: Export the JMX File
+## Walkthrough: Export the JMX File, Results

 1. Navigate back to the Load Testing service, and click on the recently concluded test run.
 From there you can click on `Download` > `Input File`.
 This will download the JMX file in a zip archive.